 Are you constantly wallowing in self-pity?
 Are you constantly feeling sorry for yourself?
+Would you like to stop feeling sorry for yourself?
 You can stop self-pity and take charge of your life.
 You can overcome self-pity, stop feeling sorry for yourself, get rid of negative thoughts and become a mentally strong person.

 Change your scarcity mentality